JuliaManifolds/ManifoldsBase.jl/docs/src/example.md

 nothing #hide
 ```

-and then specifying that said embedding is the default manifold
+and then specifying that said embedding is the `DefaultManifold`.

 ```@example manifold-tutorial
 get_embedding(::ScaledSphere{N}) where {N} = DefaultManifold(N+1)
 nothing #hide
 ```

-Now metric related functions are passed to this embedding, so the inner product works by using the embedding
+Now metric related functions are passed to this embedding, for example the inner product.

-Now we can compute the inner product by calling [`inner`](@ref)
+It now works by using the inner product from the embedding, so we can compute the inner product by calling [`inner`](@ref)

 ```@example manifold-tutorial
 X = [0.0, 0.1, 3.0]
 Y = [0.0, 4.0, 0.2]
 # returns 1.0 by calling the inner product in DefaultManifold(3)
 inner(S, p, X, Y)
 ```